bartimer/pg-ai/robotics/README.md

 # Assigment: Use reinforcement learning to move a robot arm to a wanted position
-The goal of the assigment in to move a robot arm to a certain position in a safe way learned through RL.
+The goal of the assigment is to move a robot arm to a certain position in a safe way learned through RL.

 We use an [Adeept robot arm](http://www.adeept.com/robotic-arm-uno_p0118.html).